-A. Owner statements.
-The qualifying broker shall provide the owner with a report of receipts and disbursements monthly or as required by the management agreement, showing the following:

-(1) Previous balance;

-(2) Funds deposited by category;

-(3) Funds disbursed by category; and

-(4) Ending balance.

-- B. Additional reports may be provided as set forth in the property management agreement. - C. Documents.
+- A. Owner statements.
+The qualifying broker shall provide the owner with a report of receipts and disbursements monthly or as required by the management agreement, showing the following: - (1) Previous balance; - (2) Funds deposited by category; - (3) Funds disbursed by category; and - (4) Ending balance. - B. Additional reports may be provided as set forth in the property management agreement. - C. Documents.
 Fully executed copies of the management agreement shall be provided to the owner after obtaining all signatures.
-Except as otherwise provided herein, signed leases or other documents related to the management agreement shall be provided to the owner upon request, except for documents that the property manager is prohibited by law or contract from disclosing, including but not limited to criminal background checks and credit reports. - D. Final statement after termination.
-Final accounting of trust account funds shall be provided to the owner within 60 days of the effective date of termination of a management agreement.
+Signed leases or other documents related to the management agreement shall be provided to the owner upon request, except for documents that the property manager is prohibited by law or contract from disclosing, which may include but are not limited to criminal background checks and credit reports. - D. Final statement after termination.
+Final accounting of trust account or custodial account funds shall be provided to the owner within 60 days of the effective date of termination of a management agreement.